-- The patch version of the blade on which the backup was run.
-When you restore from a backup, the backup file must be the same version as the security blade you are restoring. - The host name of the backup source. - A comment on the policy information in each backup file for the configuration that applies to you. - Web indicates a full backup of a Web Security Gateway blade. - Full policy source (Web) is the default comment if the backup was generated on the policy source blade. - User directory and filtering (Web) is the default comment if the backup was generated on a security blade configured to run Filtering Service and User Service on those components. - Filtering only (Web) is the standard comment if the backup was generated on a filtering only security blade.
+- ◆ The patch version of the blade on which the backup was run.
+When you restore from a backup, the backup file must be the same version as the security blade you are restoring. - The host name of the backup source. - A comment on the policy information in each backup file for the configuration that applies to you. - Full policy source (Web) is the default comment if the backup was generated on the policy source blade. - User directory and filtering (Web) is the default comment if the backup was generated on a security blade configured to run Filtering Service and User Service on those components.

+■ Filtering only (Web) is the standard comment if the backup was generated on a filtering only security blade.